learn-with-me/notes-google-cloud-platform/gcp-compute/compute-engine.md

 * Customizable load-balancing and auto-scaling across homogeneous VMs
 * Direct access to GPUs that can be used to accelerate specific workloads
+* VMs completely run and maintained by the you
+* Use when OS choices and changes are very important
+* For any workload needing a specific OS

 #### Pre-emptible Instances